GenciD21/Environment-Detection-System/README.md

    ##So what are we going to do?

    *My initial plan is use to the ESP-32 as a webserver in order to server data that can be parsed by our host computer.
-I think an important
+This isn't a terrible idea actually, because it means we can switch between a "local" and a "cloud" mode.
+Local mode would allow access to

 ## Revision Section
-   * 1. My original plan was to use a LCD Display with I2C and BME280 with I2C, I"m changing that to using a TFT Display with LVGL and SPI.
+   *  My original plan was to use a LCD Display with I2C and BME280 with I2C, I"m changing that to using a TFT Display with LVGL and SPI.